Adgur Ardzinba: Presidential candidate

 In 2020, he competed in the 2020 Abkhazian presidential election for the Forum for the National Unity of Abkhazia.
 He lost against Aslan Bzhania and only received 36.9% of the votes.
-One month later, Bzhania as the new president dismissed Ardzinba.
+One month later, Bzhania, as the new president, dismissed Ardzinba.

-After the success of Bzhania, Ardzinba criticized his government and implied that worsened Abkhazia–Russia relations were the reason for financial problems of Abkhazia.
+After the success of Bzhania, Ardzinba criticized his government and implied that worsened Abkhazia–Russia relations were the reason for the financial problems of Abkhazia.